-PCTA has a challenge grant for \$250,000.
-The exact requirements of the challenge, which will involve obtaining donations from other sources, will be determined by the donor during 2015.
-Seventy five percent of amounts received from the challenge grant will be restricted for land acquisition, and the remainder will be restricted for a future capital campaign.
+PCTA has a matching gift opportunity for \$250,000.
+The requirements of the match, which will involve obtaining donations from other sources, are being determined through conversations with the donor and the PCTA staff.
+At least seventy five percent of amounts received from the donor gift and matching gifts will be restricted for land acquisition, and the remainder may be restricted for a future capital campaign.